 I’ve been writing lots of draft posts.
 That’s why I say I’ve been blogging even though I haven’t been publishing.

 I’d like to renew my commitment for 2016.
 I’m committing to a new post a week, without fail, in 2016.
 Please hold me to it!

 Now that I’m free from that master/disciple hierarchy, I’m free to innovate, especially in the world of online learning.

 After lots of trial and error, I believe I’ve figured out what works (and what doesn’t) when it comes to teaching qigong and tai chi online.

 If you’ve ever wanted to learn from me live, soon you’ll get a chance to do exactly that — and from the comfort and privacy of your own home!

-If you want updates about this and other awesome digital projects, then stay on my email list (or get on it here).Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+If you want updates about this and other awesome digital projects, then stay on my email list (or get on it here).Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.